-At the end of 2018, the Board of Directors was composed of six non-executive, independent members.
+At the end of 2019, the Board of Directors was composed of five non-executive, independent members.
+Up to the beginning of October 2019, the Board of Directors was composed of six non-executive, independent members.
+However, following the death of Thomas M. Hübner at the beginning of October the Board was then reduced to five members.
 The composition of the Board of Directors should reflect strategic requirements, the company's targets, geographical presence and corporate culture.
 The Board of Directors should be diverse in every respect, i.e. in terms of gender, nationality, geographical/regional experience and business experience.